If you steal Sardinia sand you won’t just do damage to the local environment, but you are also likely to get into trouble.

 Sand takes ages to form

 Every small bottle of Sardinia sand you take from the beach is virtually lost forever.
-Now think again about the special beaches in Sardinia: these masterpieces of nature were created only thanks to the beaches’ location, waves’ frequency, climate conditions, and so on.
+Now think again about the special beaches in Sardinia.
+These masterpieces of nature formed only thanks to the beaches’ location, waves’ frequency, climate conditions, and so on.
 Nature will never be able to produce as much sand as humans take away.

 Care to be a more responsible tourist?
 Read this!